Citadel of Erbil

 The earliest evidence for occupation of the citadel mound dates to the 5th millennium BC, and possibly earlier.
-It appears for the first time in historical sources in the Ebla tablets around 2,300 BC, and gained particular importance during the Neo-Assyrian period.
+It appears for the first time in historical sources in the Ebla tablets in modern Syria around 2000 BC, and gained particular importance during the Neo-Assyrian period.
 During the Sassanian period and the Abbasid Caliphate, Erbil was an important centre for Christianity.
 After the Mongols captured the citadel in 1258, the importance of Erbil declined.
 During the 20th century, the urban structure was significantly modified, as a result of which a number of houses and public buildings were destroyed.
-In 2007, the High Commission for Erbil Citadel Revitalization (HCECR) was established to oversee the restoration of the citadel.
-In the same year, all inhabitants, except one family, were evicted from the citadel as part of a large restoration project.
-Since then, archaeological research and restoration works have been carried out at and around the tell by various international teams and in cooperation with local specialists.
-The government plans to have 50 families live in the citadel once it is renovated.

 The buildings on top of the tell stretch over a roughly oval area of 430 × 340 m occupying 102000 sqm.
 The only religious structure that currently survives is the Mulla Afandi Mosque.
 The mound rises between 25 and 32 m from the surrounding plain.
-When it was fully occupied, the citadel was divided in three districts or mahallas: from east to west the Serai, the Takya and the Topkhana.
-The Serai was occupied by notable families; the Takya district was named after the homes of dervishes, which are called takyas; and the Topkhana district housed craftsmen and farmers.

 History

 Prehistory

 The site of the citadel may have been occupied as early as the Neolithic period, as pottery fragments possibly dating to that period have been found on the slopes of the mound.
-Clear evidence for occupation comes from the Chalcolithic period, with shards resembling pottery of the Ubaid and Uruk periods in the Jazira and southeastern Turkey, respectively.
-Given this evidence for early occupation, the citadel has been called the oldest continuously occupied site in the world.
+Clear evidence for occupation comes from the Chalcolithic period, with sherds resembling pottery of the Ubaid and Uruk periods in the Jazira and southeastern Turkey, respectively.
+Given this evidence for early occupation, the citadel has been called the oldest continuously occupied town in the world.